JocelynS371/comp0035-cw1-i-JocelynS371/README.md

 1. Update this README.md with any additional guidance that may be required to allow your project code to run.
 2. Update requirements.txt with any additional python libraries used in your project.

+## Note on Coursework 1
+My dataset is too large.
+It was mentioned in data.md and a zipped version is on github.
+However, if that was missed, you can also find it in teams under the channel Tutorial group 01 14-15 CG.
+The file name is my github username and student number.